HTBLA-Grieskirchen/YAMS/frontend/README.md

 `npm run dev`

-Open [http://localhost:3000](http://localhost:3000) and make sure you the data storage is up and running locally on your machine as described in the [backend README](../backend/README.md).
+Open [http://localhost:3000](http://localhost:3000) and make sure the data storage is up and running locally on your machine as described in the [backend README](../backend/README.md).

 ### Deployment